EU lobby piles in on foreign criticism of China's antitrust enforcement

 China's regulators, including the National Development and Reform Commission (NDRC), have gone after an array of industries, including foreign automakers and tech firms.

-Last month, the NDRC fined Japanese auto parts makers a record 1.235 billion yuan ($201 million) for manipulating prices, and it is currently investigating U.S. chipmaker Qualcomm Inc (QCOM.O) in a case that could yield record fines of more than $1 billion.
+Last month, the NDRC fined Japanese auto parts makers a record 1.235 billion yuan (125.06 million pounds) for manipulating prices, and it is currently investigating U.S. chipmaker Qualcomm Inc (QCOM.O) in a case that could yield record fines of more than $1 billion.

 China is trying to restructure its economy so that growth is driven by consumption and antitrust agencies have said they will target industries where practices could lead to "unreasonably" high consumer prices.